Riemannian optimization using three different metrics for Hermitian PSD fixed-rank constraints: an extended version: Embedded geometry of

 \section{Embedded geometry of $\mathcal{H}^{n,p}_+$}

 The results in this section are natural extensions of results for $\mathcal{S}^{n,p}_+$ in \cite{vandereycken_embedded_2009}.
 Such an extension is not entirely obvious since $\mathcal{H}^{n,p}_+$ is treated as a real manifold and the real inner product \eqref{real-inner-product} is not the complex Hilbert--Schmidt inner product.
-For completeness, we thus discuss these extensions in details.
+For completeness, we discuss these extensions.